Part of our Digital PR guide

 Best for: International media coverage (strong in Australia, UK, and US).

 SourceBottle sends daily callout emails from journalists, bloggers, and podcasters.
-It’s been around since before HARO shut down and has a loyal journalist base, especially outside the US.
+It predates HARO's various ownership changes and has a loyal journalist base, especially outside the US.

 Pros: Free tier, international journalist base, includes podcast opportunities.